edX Online

 Beginner: Food, Nutrition, and Health

-This professional certificate from WageningenX offers a well-structured, accessible starting point that gradually introduces deeper concepts.
+This professional certificate program from WageningenX begins with the basics and gradually introduces more advanced concepts.
 You'll explore how food influences health, metabolism, and disease risk, building foundational knowledge without assuming prior expertise.

 Jobs in nutrition